By John Stevens and David Kassnoff

 Not all work-from-home

-Madison Callan of Long Island said flexibility while retaining a company culture is important – both in an organization and her own professional outlook.
+Madison Callan of Long Island said flexibility while retaining a company culture is important — both in an organization and from her own professional perspective.

 “Companies (during the pandemic) had to learn how to create and establish a company culture when their workers worked from home,” said Callan.
 “Organizations needed to be flexible and willing to adapt on the fly.
 With my research I was able to see how multiple companies were able to adapt and thrive during the height of the pandemic.
 One common theme was adapting quickly.
 You need to stay ahead of the curve and be ready for anything that may be thrown at you.
 Personally, I am looking for a company that is open to hybrid or remote work.
 I want a company that will be flexible.
 I want a company that prioritizes company retention and acknowledges that we need a healthy work-life balance.”

 Even after the pandemic’s peak, some students said they want to work for companies that will be ready for potential hazards.

 “It is very important to me to see how a company plans to protect their workers,” said Brendan O’Kane of Rochester.
 “I’d like to know that the organization cares for me.
 I also would like to know their plan for working from home or hybrid work, in case something like this happens again.
 Then I will know there’s a plan in place.
 This research also made me realize just how little businesses were prepared for a situation like this.”